kloktig/k6-workshop/README.md

 When you are using k6 in continous integration task, e.g. when using k6 for running core-/smoketests, you need to make sure that the process returns something other than 0.
 Othervise the CI pipeline will just continue.

-Make sure the test fails in a way that will return a number different from 0 Execute 'echo $?' in console after running test to the latests status code, or run the VS code task `print last return code`.
-Note that executing this twice will return 0.
+Make sure the test fails in a way that will return a number different from 0.
+When you run this as a task, the error code will be printed.
+It you run it in the console you need to print the return code 'echo $?' after running test.

 ## Challenge 4 - Understanding the test life cycle
 Refer to https://k6.io/docs/using-k6/test-life-cycle/ for this challege.